Masmiseim36/nxpSDK/boards/evkmimxrt1024/cmsis_driver_examples/enet/txrx_transfer/readme.txt

 ENET example start.
 The 1 frame transmitted success!
-The 1 frame has been successfully received!
+A total of 1 frame(s) has been successfully received!
 The 2 frame transmitted success!
-The 2 frame has been successfully received!
+A total of 2 frame(s) has been successfully received!
 The 3 frame transmitted success!
-The 3 frame has been successfully received!
+A total of 3 frame(s) has been successfully received!

 ......

 The 20 frame transmitted success!
-The 20 frame has been successfully received!
+A total of 20 frame(s) has been successfully received!